chaosbot/Chaos/README.md

 1. Fork the code and make any changes you wish.
 1. Open a pull request.
-1. If there is general approval\* from the community, the PR will be merged automatically by ChaosBot.
+1. If there is approval by our all-knowing leader @PlasmaPower, the PR will be merged automatically by ChaosBot.
 1. **ChaosBot will automatically update its own code** with your changes and restart itself.